 Our research demonstrates a friction in sustainable banking around 'saying and doing'.
-There is great awareness and willingness to engage in sustainability among corporate and retail banks, but more needs to be done to plan and implement sustainability initiatives across all three regions.
+There is great awareness and willingness to engage in sustainability among corporate and retail banks, but more needs to be done to plan and implement sustainability initiatives across all four regions for the second wave of sustainability.

-Indeed, banks need to go beyond just investing in sustainability to offset their carbon emissions.
-This is most pertinent in the UK, with our research showing that banks are investing in carbon credits as a priority initiative.
-There needs to be a shift towards looking internally at operations and how the banks themselves can be more sustainable by harnessing digital technologies.
-Despite this, what is promising to see is that banks in the Netherlands and Germany are prioritising digital technology and will soon begin to reap the benefits.
+Indeed, banks need to go beyond carbon emissions offsetting.
+This is most pertinent in the US and UK, with our research showing that banks are investing in carbon credits or encouraging remote working as priority initiatives.
+There needs to be a shift towards exploring the wider supply chain as part of a 360 ecosystem, to include the behaviours of customers, suppliers and partners.

-A sustainable bank is one that has an eco-conscience.
-Banks need to identify the barriers that are preventing them from becoming sustainable and incorporate sustainability into their planning and execution - to positively impact on the environment and drive business value.
-In addition, by saying and doing banks will improve their reputation and avoid speculation around green washing.
+A sustainable bank is one that has an eco-conscience and a long term view.
+Banks need to identify the barriers that are preventing them from becoming sustainable and incorporate sustainability into their planning and execution - to positively impact the environment and drive business value.
+In addition, by saying and doing, banks will improve their reputation and avoid speculation around greenwashing.

-NAVIGATING THE MULTI-STAKEHOLDER JOURNEY
+NAVIGATING THE MULTI-STAKEHOLDER JOURNEY TO REMOVE BARRIERS

-Banks need to combine their digital and sustainability leadership roles, as one business practice to gain clear and purposeful alignment for their ESG strategy.
+Banks need to combine their digital and sustainability leadership roles as one business practice to gain clear and purposeful alignment for their ESG strategy.
 Navigating the multi-stakeholder journey to secure internal buy-in from across the organisation is the key to a sustainable banking future.
+Essentially, a more unified approach and perspective will pave the way for a cleaner and more efficient business practice where profitability and sustainability are not in competition with each other.
+Breaking down cultural legacies, such as those hindering progress in the US, are areas identified for attention by our research.

-By identifying the gaps in existing business strategies at banks in the UK, Germany and the Netherlands, our research highlights the opportunity for corporate and retail banks to drive sustainability by implementing digital transformation initiatives - a win-win for banks and financial institutions across all regions.
+By identifying the gaps in existing business strategies at banks in the US, UK, Germany and the Netherlands, our research highlights the opportunity for corporate and retail banks to drive sustainability by implementing digital transformation initiatives - a win-win for banks and financial institutions across all regions.

-As the banking industry changes, banks which embrace sustainability as a business priority will be the ones that thrive in the future.
-Indeed, by listening to customer demands and giving all stakeholders a voice, sustainable banks will futureproof customer retention and acquisition while attracting and retaining talent internally.
+As the banking industry changes, banks that embrace sustainability as a business priority will be the ones that thrive in the future.
+Indeed, by listening to customer demands and giving all stakeholders a voice, sustainable banks will future-proof customer retention and acquisition while attracting and retaining A-list talent.